dabeaz-course/practical-python/README.md

 This is not a course that simply covers reference material, tricks, or recipes that you could just look up on [python.org](https://python.org), Google, or Stack Overflow.
-Yes, there is a certain amount of reference material to be functional, but the course is more focused on how to work with and think about Python coding.
+Yes, there is enough reference material to be functional, but the course is more focused on how to work with and think about Python coding.